Live Tour

 Awarded to the highest-scoring submissions during the 2024 competition.

-2024 Paper Award: $50,000
+2024 Paper Awards: $75,000

-Awarded to the submitted paper that best advances our understanding of how to achieve strong performance on ARC-AGI according the Paper Award Rubric.
+Awarded to the submitted paper that best advances our understanding of how to achieve strong performance on ARC-AGI according to the Paper Award Rubric.

 Join the Community